 Indian Cucumber Root (Medeola virginiana) is a native perennial plant with an excellent reputation.
 Flowering plants are recognized by their two tiered growth: a lower whorl of less than a dozen leaves and an upper whorl typically of three.
 Notice how the leaves within each whorl are similar in size and how all the leaves have parallel veins.

 The flowers of Indian Cucumber Root are borne from the upper whorl, which is entirely absent in non-flowering individuals.
 These easily overlooked flowers have six recurved, yellowish-green tepals (petal-like parts), six stamens, and three dark red styles.
+If you notice flowering plants in the spring, return in late summer or early autumn to check for ripe dark fruits atop the upper whorl of leaves.

 One can find the white, edible root of this plant growing close to the surface at a right angle to the stem.
 Foragers should me mindful that digging and consuming this tasty, easily gathered trail-side nibble is lethal to the individual plant and should, therefore, resist the urge to dig, dig, dig.